Shaky finances rattle Nigeria's airline safety

 Even with two major airlines suspended in the past four months, nearly 200 domestic flights a day cross Nigeria's skies.

-International carriers such as British Airways (ICAG.L) and Virgin Atlantic are making huge profits out of Nigeria.
+International carriers such as British Airways and Virgin Atlantic are making huge profits out of Nigeria.

 Yet two years after Branson's exit, the airline he created, rebranded Air Nigeria, closed last month.
 Ibrahim told Reuters he shut it down because of "unreliable staff".